-The second in a four semester (two-year) sequence, FREN 1102 (French II) builds on the grammar and skills acquired in French I and involves more complex grammatical forms such as object pronouns and practice of the basic skills of listening, speaking, reading and writing.
+The second in a four-semester (two-year) sequence, FREN 1102 (French II) builds on the grammar and skills acquired in French I and involves more complex grammatical forms such as object pronouns and practice of the basic skills of listening, speaking, reading and writing.
 Emphasis is upon correct oral expression, grammatical constructions and aural comprehension, particularly in the past tense.
 Students also examine aspects of French culture in the French-speaking world and in France as illustrated in the text and through multi-media illustrations and presentations, which may include historical, social and cultural topics.
+Recommended Coursework: French 1101 or two years French in high school with a score of 180 or higher on the French placement test.